Partisan feud erupts over Pa. GOP’s subpoenas of 2020 presidential election records

 Taxpayers will pay for the investigation, said Republican Committee Chairman Cris Dush of Jefferson County.
 The subpoenas require Pennsylvania’s Secretary of State to turn over the information by Oct.
 1.

-The certified results of the presidential election showed Joe Biden defeating Mr. Trump in Pennsylvania by 80,555 votes, or 1.2% of the total ballots cast.
+The certified results of the presidential election showed Joseph R. Biden defeating Mr. Trump in Pennsylvania by 80,555 votes, or 1.2% of the total ballots cast.
 Mr. Trump and his allies have alleged widespread cheating and illegal expansion of vote-by-mail.

 Sign up for Daily Newsletters